-In case the applicant credibly shows an (anticipated) violation of his/her rights which threatens to cause not easily reparable harm, the courts may order any interim measure suitable to prevent this imminent harm: e.g. an injunction, an order to remedy an unlawful situation, an order to a registry authority or to a third party or an order to make a performance in kind (sections 261 et seq.
-CPC).
+In the case that the applicant credibly shows an (anticipated) violation of his/her rights which threatens to cause not easily reparable harm, the courts may order any interim measure suitable to prevent this imminent harm: e.g. an injunction; an order to remedy an unlawful situation; an order to a registry authority or to a third party; or an order to make a performance in kind (sections 261 et seq.
+CPC, in international disputes in conjunction with section 10 PILA or section 31 Lugano Convention).